-How to Make a Gluten-Free, Dairy-Free, Egg-Free and (Nearly) Sugar-Free Confetti Cake That Tastes GOOD
+How to Make a Gluten-Free and Dairy-Free Confetti Cake That Tastes GOOD

 Okay, okay, so the sprinkles count as sugar, but that’s the only ounce of unhealthiness in this gluten-free, dairy-free, egg-free and sugar-free cake recipe.
 Recently, I tried to figure out what I’m allergic to by doing an elimination diet.
 The basic gist is that you eliminate the most common foods people are allergic to and then slowly add them back in to see if you have a reaction.
 That meant I had to eliminate SO many foods!
 But that wasn’t going to stop me from having some cake.
 With the new year here and many healthy habit resolutions, I thought it would be useful to share a healthy recipe for cake and frosting that you can eat guilt free.
 After some trial and error, this is the recipe we liked best.
 Of course we couldn’t resist adding sprinkles to make it look cute, so we cheated a little on the sugar.
 Can you blame us?

 — 1 ¾ cups gluten-free flour (must contain xanthan gum)

 — 1 teaspoon vanilla

 — ¼ cup + 1 Tablespoon organic colorful cake sprinkles (preferably not the small balls)

 For the frosting (makes enough to frost one layer)